Pathway : Entrepreneurship for Impact

 The course guides active and aspiring entrepreneurs to:

-- Transform a business idea into a business plan with design thinking and understanding of end customers with unique value addition.
+- Transform a business idea into a business plan with design thinking and understanding of end customers with unique value addition for regeneration.

-- Develop the business skills and leadership traits necessary to lead a business venture
+- Develop the business skills and leadership traits necessary to lead an impact business venture

 - Use design methods to create compelling solutions to social needs and aspirations.